-13. Vote.org has invested significant resources in developing an esignature function of its web application to help voters complete their registration forms online, which it would like to offer to Florida citizens, just as it has done in Alaska, Colorado, the District of Columbia, Kansas, South Carolina, and Texas.
-The e-signature function of Vote.org's web application would allow potential registrants in Florida who cannot use Florida's online registration system to enter information into a digital voter registration application; sign the application by uploading an image of their original signature; review their signed voter registration application; and have their completed application submitted to the appropriate voter registration official.
-Because the Wet Signature Requirement prohibits the use of this feature, Vote.org must devote resources to alternative voter registration efforts in Florida that otherwise would be used for absentee ballot and GOTV projects in Florida and elsewhere.
+12. Vote.org has invested significant resources in developing an esignature function of its web application to help voters complete their registration forms, which it would like to offer to Florida citizens, just as it has done in Alaska, Colorado, the District of Columbia, Kansas, South Carolina, and Texas.
+The esignature function of Vote.org's web application would allow potential registrants in Florida who cannot use Florida's online registration system to enter information into a digital voter registration application; sign the application by uploading an image of their original signature; review their signed voter registration application; and send the completed application to the appropriate voter registration official.
+Not only would this assist voters, it would also reduce the resources required of Vote.org's registration activities in Florida, allowing such resources to be reallocated to expanded registration efforts and GOTV projects.